kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_indexing_slicing_filtering_1d_exercise2.md

 v(i) = \dfrac{p(i+1) - p(i-1)}{t(i+1) - t(i-1)}
 $$

 Write a program of only 1 to 2 lines that calculates the speed of the object.
-Then, plot the velocity and position on a same figure to check your result.
+Then, plot the velocity and position on the same figure to check your result.

 :::{tip}
-Due to the calculation of speed that requires position values before and after the current sample, the velocity array will be 2 values shorter than the position array, as illustrated in {numref}`fig_speed_calculation`.
+Due to the calculation of speed requiring position values before and after the current sample, the velocity array will be 2 values shorter than the position array, as illustrated in {numref}`fig_speed_calculation`.
 :::

 ```{figure-md} fig_speed_calculation